Public Records & Services in Edgewood

 Economy & Demographics

 Edgewood's economy is anchored by a range of businesses, ranging from small local shops to larger commercial enterprises.
 The city's central location and easy access to major transportation corridors have attracted a thriving industrial and manufacturing sector, with companies specializing in logistics, distribution, and high-tech production.
-The city's commercial district along the Jovita Boulevard corridor is home to a vibrant mix of retail stores, restaurants, and professional services, catering to the needs of both People.
+The city's commercial district along the Jovita Boulevard corridor is home to a vibrant mix of retail stores, restaurants, and professional services, serving residents and local businesses.

 Major employers in the Edgewood area include the local government, the Edgewood Fire Department, and several large-scale distribution centers and warehouses.
 The community's strong economic foundation, coupled with its commitment to supporting small businesses, has fostered a thriving and resilient local economy.